Leave the bag out

 APR Managing Director Darren Thorpe says these new products include everything from egg cartons made from fibre (paper and cardboard) to pipes and pallets made from plastic milk bottles and other types of pipes made from detergent bottles.

 “If residents put the right sort of materials into their recycling bins, those materials can be recycled into new products.”

 How can you help?

 Pass on glass: Do not include glass bottles or jars in yellow-lidded recycling bins.
 Take them to a drop off station or visit recyclingballarat.com for collection locations.

 Leave the bag out!
 Put clean plastic bottles and containers from your kitchen, laundry and bathroom in your yellow-lidded recycling bin.
-Remember plastic bags can still be diverted from landfill through the REDcycle program available at major supermarkets.

 Don’t put rubbish in your recycling!
 A list of what can be recycled can be found at recyclingballarat.com.

 Purchase products made from recycled materials.
 Buying recycled and local products helps save our resources by closing the loop on recycling.